valory-xyz/open-autonomy/docs/guides/publish_mint_packages.md

     * a crypto wallet (e.g., [Metamask](https://metamask.io/) or a cold wallet), or
     * a multisig contract (like [Safe](https://safe.global/)) which allows to connect via [Wallet Connect](https://walletconnect.com/).

-    In either case, the address must have funds for the chain that you wish to mint the package.
+    In either case, the address must have funds for the chain that you wish to mint the package on.

 * The **hash of the package** that you want to mint, and which must have been published into a remote registry.